microsoft/nni/docs/source/experiment/remote.rst

 Usage
 -----

 Use ``examples/trials/mnist-pytorch`` as the example.
 Suppose there are two machines, which can be logged in with username and password or key authentication of SSH.
-Install and run NNI on one of those machines or another machine, which has network access to them.
 Here is a template configuration specification.

 .. code-block:: yaml

    searchSpaceFile: search_space.json
    trialCommand: python3 mnist.py
-   trialCodeDirectory: .  # default value, can be omitted
    trialGpuNumber: 0
    trialConcurrency: 4
    maxTrialNumber: 20